Non-Boolean OMv: One More Reason to Believe Lower Bounds for Dynamic Problems: Introduction

 This conglomeration of equivalent problems can be interpreted as making the OMv Hypothesis more believable, and the conditional lower bounds based on it stronger.
 We recall two analogous conglomerations: the NP-complete problems and the problems equivalent to the All-Pairs Shortest Paths (APSP) problem under subcubic reductions.
 One of the reasons behind the great success of the theory of NP-completeness is its structural simplicity: many natural problems are NP-complete, and solving any of them efficiently would solve all of them efficiently, so they are all hard for the same underlying reason.
 For all the multi-faceted NP-complete problems, researchers from different areas have not managed to find a single efficient algorithm, so it seems very plausible that no such algorithm exists.
 The fine-grained complexity theory at large does not enjoy a similar simplicity: there are multiple independent hardness assumptions, and the reductions often go only in one way, establishing \emph{hardness} but not \emph{equivalence}.
-A notable exception is the APSP problem, which is conjectured to require cubic time and there are many other problems equivalent to it via subcubic reductions~\cite{WilliamsW18}.
+A notable exception\footnote{Another such exception is a class of vector problems equivalent to the Orthogonal Vectors problem~\cite{ChenW19}.} is the APSP problem, which is conjectured to require cubic time and there are many other problems equivalent to it via subcubic reductions~\cite{WilliamsW18}.
 No truly subcubic algorithms have been found so far for any of these problems, which strengthens the APSP Hypothesis.
 Our Theorem~\ref{thm:main} establishes another such class of problems equivalent under fine-grained subcubic reductions.